The influence of finite size particles on fluid velocity and transport though porous media: Introduction

-Since within such porous systems fluid velocities are typically low (on the order of $1\,m/d$, equivalent to about $20\,\mu m/s$) the flow of water can assumed to be laminar, controlled by viscous forces rather than inertia, and stationary~\citep{beardynamics1988}.
-Under such conditions, an analytical relationship between the pore throat size distribution $f_\lambda \sim \lambda^{-\beta}$ and the distribution of the low fluid velocities $f_u \sim u^{-\beta/2}$ has been suggested in \citep{deAnnaPRF2017}.
-Under the assumption of Stokes flow it has been shown that each pore-throat hosting a net transfer of fluid has the same statistical distirbution of velocities as the one of a pipe, called the porelet, so that the overall probability density function (PDF) of fluid velocities within the heterogeneous structure can be determined by the superposition of all porelets in two-dimensional~\citep{deAnnaPRF2017} and three-dimensional~\citep{DentzJFM2018} systems.
-This relationship, which allows to make predictions within a continuous-time random-walk framework for the asymptotic statistics of the spreading of fluid particles along their own trajectories, is based on the linearity of the Stokes equation and assumes the dissolved substances and suspended particles to have no impact on the stationary flow field.
+Since within such porous systems fluid velocities are typically low (on the order of \SI{1}{\metre\per\day}, equivalent to about \SI{20}{\micro\metre\per\second}) the flow of water can be assumed to be laminar on average length scale, controlled by viscous forces rather than inertia, and stationary~\citep{beardynamics1988}.
+Under such conditions, an analytical relationship between the pore throat size distribution $f_\lambda \sim \lambda^{-\beta}$ and the distribution of low fluid velocities $f_u \sim u^{-\beta/2}$ has been suggested in \citep{deAnnaPRF2017}.
+Under the assumption of Stokes flow it has been shown that each pore-throat hosting a net transfer of fluid has the same statistical distribution of velocities as the one of a pipe, called the porelet, so that the overall probability density function (PDF) of fluid velocities within the heterogeneous structure can be determined by the superposition of all porelets in two-dimensional~\citep{deAnnaPRF2017} and three-dimensional~\citep{DentzJFM2018} systems.
+This relationship, which allows us to make predictions within a continuous-time random-walk framework for the asymptotic statistics of the spreading of fluid particles along their own trajectories, is based on the linearity of the Stokes equation and assumes dissolved substances and suspended particles to have no impact on the stationary flow field.
+The assumption at least becomes questionable if instead of average length scale the spatial variable pore throat size and the impact of the particles on the flow are considered.